Ayushpatel0510/Travel-Home/README.md

 🔧 Configuration Notes
 - CSRF protection is enabled by default.
 Make sure all POST forms have {% csrf_token %} in templates.
-- UserProfile model is linked to Django User using a signal in signals.py.
-Ensure the signal is imported in apps.py or ready() method.
 - Static files are served via Django in dev; for production, configure using WhiteNoise or collectstatic.

 👨‍💻 Author